 Our Experience:

-One of the nice things about Nest is that the line of products extends beyond cameras and home security systems.
+It’s also worth noting that Nest makes more than video cameras.
 Our outdoor camera, for instance, synched up perfectly with our Nest thermostat.
 We set the temperature to shift when we turned on our cameras before leaving for work, so we saved money during the day.
 We’ve also got our eye on a smart door lock that works with Nest so we can activate everything with the turn of a key.

 Blink cameras are known for their affordability.
 And far be it from us to complain about that reputation.
 The thing is, you don’t want to start thinking these are cheap cameras, in the sense of flimsy.
 Yes, Blink keeps costs down by focusing on construction rather than lots of fancy features.
 These cameras are built to last, though.
 They’re also small, something you expect in much higher-priced camera lines.
 The bottom line is that Blink gets the job done without costing you a fortune.